COTA Tasmania invites you to join us on Friday 15 June as concerned Tasmanians Walk Against Elder Abuse in Hobart and Launceston.

 Too often, older people are portrayed as either irrelevant and out of touch, or frail, forgetful and worthless.

 Research published in 2014 (Levy et al., 2014) found that found 98% of Facebook group descriptions of older adults reflected negative stereotypes.

 These stereotypes are now so embedded in society and social media that only a concerted national campaign that combines legislation with education can begin to stop the abuse and marginalisation of older people.

 This approach has proved successful in response to family violence and institutional child abuse in Australia.
 Sadly elder abuse is still largely hidden.

-As our population ages, the number of people affected will increase, so it’s more important than ever that we raise awareness of elder abuse and challenge negative attitudes towards ageing.
+As our population ages, the number of people affected by elder abuse will increase, so it’s more important than ever that we raise awareness and challenge negative attitudes towards ageing.

 Older people don’t have to put up with abuse and have the right to live with dignity and safety.